- Schedule & Scores

 Please try to arrive 15-20 minutes early in order to get geared up and ready to go!
 You’re going to want as much practice time as possible!

 Find out what it’s really like to be a rollergirl!
 Whatever your current skating ability, we will teach you all the fundamental skating skills that you will need for tryouts at our Open Practices.
 Tryouts to join CRG will be held quarterly throughout the year.

 Cost is $10 a session, or $40 a month.
 Please be prepared to pay via cash or PayPal before you start your Basic Skills session.
 For insurance purposes, you will be required to sign a waiver before participating in any CRG open practices/tryouts.
 Please email us for more information.

-IMPORTANT: arrive 15-20 minutes early in order to get geared up and ready to go at 10am!
+Important: please arrive 15-20 minutes early in order to get geared up and ready to go at 9am!

 Want more derby?
 Ballista Blockheart, a retired CRG skater and current volunteer leads a Roller Derby class on Friday evenings.
 Ballista is a fantastic instructor.
 The class is for all levels of skaters.
 Rental skates are available, but you must wear knee pads and wrist guards.
 Elbow pads and a helmet are encouraged.
 The class is $10 per class (cash or debit/credit card accepted) with no pre-registration and no minimum number of classes!

 Roller Derby Class with Ballista Blockheart: